Charlottesville Criminal Lawyers

 Driving Suspended is a criminal misdemeanor in Virginia and is therefore a serious traffic offense.
 Punishments for driving suspended can include probation, jail, and additional suspension of your license.

 To protect your rights you need a knowledgeable defense team that can review and challenge the government’s case.
 Our attorneys have 20 years of extensive experience in defending clients in all state and federal courts.
 We have the ability to evaluate the strength of the prosecutor’s case, and how to negotiate for lesser charges or obtain alternative sentencing options.
 In the event a resolution acceptable to the client is not available, the firm has extensive and successful experience in defending criminal cases at the trial and appeal level.

-If you are facing criminal charges, we are here to protect your rights.
-Call us today at 434-972-9600 or email us using the form below.
+If you are facing criminal charges, our criminal lawyers we are here to protect your rights.
+For a free criminal law case evaluation, call us today at (434) 972-9600 or email us using the form below.

 Please note that the use of our contact form does not create an attorney-client relationship and therefore there is no attorney-client protection for the information you choose to submit to us.
 As such, please do not submit any confidential or privileged information in the contact form.

 We are located in Charlottesville, but our lawyers handle cases in Charlottesville, Albemarle County, Greene County, Fluvanna County, Louisa County, Nelson County, Madison County, Orange County, Roanoke, Harrisonburg, Staunton, Waynesboro, Augusta County, and across Virginia.